SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_NSW_Announcement_Manager.md

 ### General configurations

-There is an extra Configuration page available with some general configurations that are used by the driver:
+There is an extra Configuration page available with some general configurations that are used by the connector:

 - **Debug Logging**: if enabled, all steps will be logged (only use when necessary)
 - **Crosspoint dB Value**: this value is used to open the crosspoints in a matrix (default: -*20 dB*)